Venkatakarthik0211/Zeek-ELK/aws-basics/aws/iam.md

 | **Use Cases**         | Ideal for individuals or applications that require long-term access to AWS resources, such as developers, administrators, or specific applications. | Suitable for granting temporary permissions to AWS services, users from other AWS accounts, or federated users.
 Used for cross-account access, EC2 instance roles, and temporary access for users. |
 | **Credential Management** | Long-term credentials (password and access keys) that need to be managed by the user, including regular rotation and secure storage. | Provides temporary security credentials through AWS STS (Security Token Service), which are automatically rotated and managed by AWS, reducing the risk associated with long-term credentials. |

+## IAM Role Policies

+### Trust Policy
+A trust policy defines which entities (users, services, or accounts) are allowed to assume the IAM role.
+It specifies the `Principal` that can use the role.

+### Permissions Policy
+A permissions policy defines what actions the IAM role can perform and on which resources.
+It specifies the permissions granted to anyone who assumes the role.

+### When to Use IAM Roles

+**1. For External Identities such as ID Federation** Use IAM roles to provide temporary access to AWS resources for users authenticated by an external identity provider (e.g., Google, Facebook, or corporate directory) without creating IAM users.

+**2. Execution of Services**
+Grant AWS services (like EC2 or Lambda) the permissions they need to interact with other AWS resources securely, ensuring service-specific access.

+**### 3. Providing Emergency Roles for Users When Needed** Create roles with elevated privileges that can be assumed by users during emergencies, providing temporary access to critical resources without permanent permissions.

+**4. Breaking IAM Users Limit of 5000**
+Use IAM roles to delegate access and manage permissions for a large number of users via federated access, effectively bypassing the IAM users limit.

+**5. No AWS Credentials Required on App and Uses Existing Customer Credentials** Enable applications to assume roles and obtain temporary security credentials based on existing user authentication, avoiding the need to embed AWS credentials within the application.

+**6. Cross-Account Access**
+Facilitate secure access to resources in different AWS accounts by creating roles that other accounts can assume, eliminating the need for long-term access keys.

+## Service Based IAM Role Policies